Thangal Kunju Musaliar College of Engineering

-The Thangal Kunju Musaliar College of Engineering, commonly known as TKMCE, is the first government-aided engineering institution in the Indian state of Kerala, with foundation stone laid on 2nd February 1956, and inaugurated on 3 July 1958.
+The Thangal Kunju Musaliar College of Engineering, commonly known as TKMCE, is the first government-aided engineering institution in the Indian state of Kerala, where its foundation stone was set on 2 February 1956, and was established and inaugurated on 3 July 1958.
 The campus is located in Karicode, approximately 6 km away from Kollam, Kerala, India.
-The college was affiliated to Kerala University before getting changed to APJ Abdul Kalam Technological University when it was formed in 2015.
-UGC conferred autonomous status to the institution in 2022.
+The college was affiliated to Kerala University before transferring to APJ Abdul Kalam Technological University when it was formed in 2015.
+The UGC conferred autonomous status to the institution in 2022.